-- Greet patients warmly. - o Example: "Good morning/afternoon!
-How may I help you today?" - Give opportunities to ask questions. - Example: "I want to make sure we cover everything you wanted to talk about today.
-Was there anything else you wanted to discuss or had questions about?" - Explain the "why" behind a diagnosis, treatment, etc. - Use common language that patients can understand.
-Try to stay away from technical medical terminology. - Provide thorough instructions for what the patient needs to do next, such as setting follow-up appointments, taking medications, etc. Give the patient a printed copy of instructions to take home, if possible. - Avoid interrupting or rushing a patient. - Identify patients who have had a fall or problems with balance or walking and talk with them about how to address these issues. - Identify patients who experience urinary incontinence and talk with them about how to address the issues. - Discuss the importance of physical activity with patients and encourage them to maintain or increase physical activity as appropriate - Offer ideas to improve mental health, such as taking daily walks, staying involved with family, doing crossword puzzles, or meditating. - Consider a hearing test when appropriate as loss of hearing can feel isolating.
+Focus Tips to Improve General Conversation Greet member warmly - Good morning/afternoon!
+How may I help you!
+Give the opportunity to ask questions - Is there anything else you would like to discuss?
+Care Coordination Explain the "WHY" behind a diagnosis, treatment, etc Use common language so members can understand.
+Try to stay away from technical medical terminology.
+Provide thorough instructions for what the member needs to do next, such as follow-up appointments, taking medications, etc. Give the member a printed copy of instructions to take home, if possible.
+Avoid interrupting or rushing the member.Use teach-backs Access to Care Implement best-practices such as open access/same day scheduling, online scheduling, and scheduling up to ensure members have needed access to a provider.
+Health Outcome Survey (HOS) Identify patients who have had a fall or problems with balance or walking and talk with them about how to address these issues.
+Identify patients who experience urinary incontinence and talk with them about how to address the issues.
+Discuss the importance of physical activity with patients and encourage them to maintain or increase physical activity as appropriate.
+Offer ideas to improve mental health, such as taking daily walks, staying involved with family, doing crossword puzzles, or meditating.
+Consider a hearing test when appropriate as loss of hearing can feel isolating.